Sustainsys/Saml2/README.md

 though providing an own ClaimsAuthenticationModule for claims translation is highly recommended).

+###Protocol classes
+The protocol handling classes that are used by the Saml2AuthenticationModule are available as a public API as well, making it possible to reuse some of the internals for writing an own service provider.

 ##SlidingExpirationSessionAuthenticationModule
 The SlidingExpirationSessionAuthenticationModule is a bonus, it adds sliding expiration to sessions just like FormsAuthentication works out of the box.